Rajeev Ram: 2014: First Grand Slam doubles semifinal

 At the 2014 US Open (tennis) he reached his first Grand Slam semifinal partnering Scott Lipsky where they were defeated by top seeds and eventual champions, the Bryan brothers.

 2015: Second ATP singles title

 At the Hall of Fame Tennis Championships, he reached his second career final and won his second career ATP singles title by defeating Ivo Karlović.

-2016: Olympic silver, first Grand Slam mixed doubles final, ATP Tour Finals runner-up
+2016: Olympic silver and first Major mixed doubles final, ATP Tour Finals runner-up

 At the Delray Beach Open, Ram reached his third career final and first singles final outside the grass courts of the Hall of Fame Open, losing to Sam Querrey.
 At the Olympic Games, he won silver with Venus Williams in mixed doubles.
 Less than a month later, Ram and CoCo Vandeweghe advanced to the mixed doubles final at the US Open, where they were defeated in straight sets by Mate Pavić and Laura Siegemund.

 In men's doubles, Ram and partner Raven Klaasen reached the finals for the ATP World Tour Finals.